 You can apply the cash back you earn as a statement credit later to help with paying down an emergency purchase.

 Here are a few card recommendations for different emergency scenarios:

 - If you need to pay for an emergency fuel-up, consider a card that offers an extra bonus on gas station purchases.
-Options include the Blue Cash Preferred® card from American Express, Bank of America Cash Rewards and Wells Fargo Propel® card from American Express.
+Options include the Blue Cash Preferred® Card from American Express, Bank of America Cash Rewards and Wells Fargo Propel American Express® Card.
 All three cards offer 3 percent back on gas purchases.

 See related: Best cards for groceries

 A rewards credit card can be good for more than just emergencies when you’re RVing part- or full-time.

 Widmer uses the American Express Blue Cash Preferred Card for gas and groceries, and the Discover it® Cash Back card to take advantage of the 5 percent rotating quarterly bonus – up to $1,500 in combined purchases each quarter – which in the past has applied to wholesale clubs, restaurants, gas stations and grocery stores.

 “Beyond those, it’s also worth considering retail store cards,” he says, from stores that sell camping gear and outdoor supplies.